Website planned maintenance

 In February and March 2020, more than 880 people shared their views on how we can all respond to the climate emergency by attending events or completing our online survey.
 The valuable feedback we received helped to shape our Environment Strategy and Climate Emergency Response Plan.

 A summary of our progress is available in our quarterly update reports.

-We will continue to keep you updated on the delivery of the action plan via this page, social media and our Sutton Scene newsletter.
+We'll continue to keep you updated on the delivery of the action plan on:

 Declaring an emergency means we recognise we need to accelerate our plans.
 It is too late to stop climate change.
 It’s not too late to reduce the impact it will have.

-Sutton is already being affected by climate change - and the actions of people and organisations in Sutton are contributing to climate change here and elsewhere in the world.
+Sutton is already being affected by climate change.
+The actions of people and organisations in Sutton are contributing to climate change here and elsewhere in the world.

 If everyone acts, we are able to make a difference both to Sutton and around the world.